-AU-6.2 Annual License Fees AU-6.2.1 Investment firm licensees must pay the relevant annual license fee to the CBB, in April each year.
-AU-6.2.2 The relevant fees are specified in Rules AU-6.2.3 to AU-6.2.5 below: different fees are specified for Category 1, Category 2 and Category 3 investment firms .
+AU-6.2 Annual License Fees

+AU-6.2.1 Investment firm licensees must pay the relevant annual license fee to the CBB, in April each year.

+- AU-6.2.2 The relevant fees are specified in Rules AU-6.2.3 to AU-6.2.5 below: different fees are specified for Category 1, Category 2 and Category 3 investment firms.
 The fees due in April are those due for the same calendar year, but are normally calculated on the basis of the firm's financials for the previous calendar year: i.e. the fee payable in April 2007 (for example), is that due for the calendar year 2007, and is calculated using the audited financial statements for 2006.
-Where a licensee does not operate its accounts on a calendar-year basis, then the most recent audited financial statements available are used instead.
-AU-6.2.3 Category 1 investment firms must pay 0.25% of their relevant operating expenses, subject to a minimum ('floor') of BD 6,000 and a maximum ('cap') of BD 24,000.
-AU-6.2.4 Category 2 investment firms must pay 0.25% of their relevant operating expenses, subject to a minimum ('floor') of BD 4,000 and a maximum ('cap') of BD 12,000.
-AU-6.2.5 Category 3 investment firms must pay 0.25% of their relevant operating expenses, subject to a minimum ('floor') of BD 1,000 and a maximum ('cap') of BD 4,000.
-AU-6.2.6 Relevant operating expenses are defined as the total operating expenses of the licensee concerned, as recorded in the most recent audited financial statements available, subject to the adjustments specified in Rule AU-6.2.7.
-AU-6.2.7 The adjustments to be made to relevant operating expenses are the exclusion of the following items from total operating expenses: (a) Training costs;
+Where a licensee does not operate its accounts on a calendar-year basis, then the most recent audited financial statements available are used instead. - AU-6.2.3 Category 1 investment firms must pay 0.25% of their relevant operating expenses, subject to a minimum ('floor') of BD 6,000 and a maximum ('cap') of BD 24,000. - AU-6.2.4 Category 2 investment firms must pay 0.25% of their relevant operating expenses, subject to a minimum ('floor') of BD 4,000 and a maximum ('cap') of BD 12,000. - AU-6.2.5 Category 3 investment firms must pay 0.25% of their relevant operating expenses, subject to a minimum ('floor') of BD 1,000 and a maximum ('cap') of BD 4,000. - AU-6.2.6

+Relevant operating expenses are defined as the total operating expenses of the licensee concerned, as recorded in the most recent audited financial statements available, subject to the adjustments specified in Rule AU-6.2.7.

+The adjustments to be made to relevant operating expenses are the exclusion of the following items from total operating expenses:

+- (a) Training costs;

+- (b) Charitable donations;

+- (c) CBB fees paid; and

+- (d) Non-executive Directors' remuneration.

+- AU-6.2.8 For the avoidance of doubt, operating expenses for the purposes of this Section, do not include items such as depreciation, provisions, interest expense, and dividends.

-AU-6.2.9 The CBB would normally rely on the audited accounts of a licensee as representing a true and fair picture of its operating expenses.
+- AU-6.2.9 The CBB would normally rely on the audited accounts of a licensee as representing a true and fair picture of its operating expenses.
 However, the CBB reserves the right to enquire about the accounting treatment of expenses, and/or policies on intra-group charging, if it believes that these are being used artificially to reduce a license fee.